Depression drains your joy and makes enjoying life tough.

 Acceptance, respect and guidance.
 Our relationship is a space for you to be comfortable knowing that you can be open.
 You can be truthful about what’s going on in your life and what brought you to seek help.
 I’ll partner with you in our relationship as therapist and patient.

 Because everyone is different, no two recovery plans look alike.
 Your therapy for depression is tailored to you, what you need and what you can apply in your everyday life.
-In a judgement -free, safe environment where I’ll encourage you to take action and go forward.
+I offer a judgment-free, safe environment where I’ll encourage you to take action and go forward.
 You can be on the way to healing once and for all.

 In over 20 years of experience of providing therapy for depression, I’ve seen patients bounce back and gain a true recovery from depression.
-No matter how long they’ve been in that depressive state or what the obstacles are, I’ve seen depression fade away. recovery and have seen patients stride into joyful, energized lives.
+No matter how long they’ve been in that depressive state or what the obstacles are, I’ve seen depression fade away, recover and I have seen patients stride into joyful, energized lives.

 You Might Think That Therapy For Depression Is Unnecessary…And You’d Be Making A Mistake